 Bong's auditors are elected by the AGM for a term of one year.
-The 2019 AGM elected accounting firm PricewaterhouseCoopers AB, with authorised auditor Lars Nilsson, as principal auditor, and authorised auditor Patrik Larsson as co-auditor, for a one-year mandate period.
-The auditors review the Board's and the CEO's administration of the Company and the quality of the Company's old the documents.
-The auditors report the results of their review to the share-holders via the Audit Report, which is presented at the AGM.
+The 2021 AGM elected accounting firm PricewaterhouseCoopers AB, with authorised auditor Lars Nilsson, as principal auditor, and authorised auditor Patrik Larsson as co-auditor, for a one-year mandate period.
+The auditors review the Board's and the CEO's administration of the Company's audit documents.
+The auditors report the results of their review to the shareholders via the Audit Report, which is presented at the AGM.
 In addition, the auditors submit detailed accounts to the Board of Directors at least once a year and report to the Audit Committee at each of its meetings.